kaurhar65/proyectoAcme/README.md

 		This table maps users to claims in an N-to-M relationship.
 	- AspNetUserTokens
 		This table stores tokens and maps them to users, and is unused in the current implementation of the app, as the authorisation tokens are simply stored in memory.
-	- AspNetUserClaims
-		This table maps users to claims in an N-to-M relationship.
 	- AspNetUserLogins
 		This table maps users to external login providers, and is unused in the current implementation of the app.